fsicre/ESP8266-MQTT-IR-Blaster/README.md

 I'd just removed HTTP / NTP / Alexa stuff et put MQTT inside.

-With my Wemos DI this version is far more responsive.
+With my Wemos DI this version is far more responsive than with HTTP / NTP etc. ...

-Don't kill your TV with it! ;-)
+But don't kill your TV with it! ;-)

+Consider using [node-red](https://nodered.org/) for MQTT-comptabile devices coordination.

 # Publish example : blazing fast!